BugtagsIO/BugtagsIO-iOS/README.md

 ## Key Features

-- In-App Bug Reporting
+- In-App Bug Reporter

-    Bug reporting directly from within your app, all context data will be attached automatically, all these only take less than 5 seconds.
+    Report bugs directly from within your app, all context data will be attached automatically, all these only take less than 5 seconds.

-- Crash Reporting Automatically
+- Automatic Crash Reporter

-    Crash reporting automatically with all context data, stacktrace will be symbolicated intelligently, all these will help you to fix crash quickly.
+    Report crashes automatically with all context data, stacktrace will be symbolicated intelligently, all these will help you to fix crash quickly.

 - In-App User Feedback